guysharony/darkly/brute_force_login/Ressources/explanations.md

 	return lines
 ````

 Then, for each password in that list, we send a request to the server with the username `admin` using the function `try_authentication`.
-Every time we attempt an incorrect password, the server responds with a specific length, in our case, 1988 characters.
-By recognizing this pattern, we can determine the correctness of a password based on the length of the response.
-Therefore, if a response has a different number of characters than 1988, we know the password is correct.
+Every time we attempt an incorrect password, the server responds with a specific page.
+By recognizing this pattern, we can determine the correctness of a password based on the presence of the word `flag` in the response page.
+Therefore, if a response contains the word `flag`, we know the password is correct.
 ``` python
 def try_authentication(wrong_request_length: int, username: str, password: str): print(f"[username: {username}] [password: {password}] => ", end="", flush=True)